udaykrizzz19/Game-of-Gestures/README.md

 *   **Animated Score Counter:** Numbers transition smoothly on updates, providing immediate and engaging feedback to the user.
 The animation is handled by a `AnimatedScore` component. 🔢
 *   **Themed Hand Icons:** Visually distinct hand icons are used for each choice (Rock, Paper, Scissors) and are colored to match the "hand color" theme, enhancing aesthetics and gameplay clarity. 🖐️
 *   **Theme Toggle:** Provides users with the ability to easily switch between light and dark themes for a personalized viewing experience, enhancing accessibility and user comfort.☀️🌑
-*   **Robust Animation State Management:** Implemented with an explicit `gameState` (picking, animating, result) and the mode="wait" prop on AnimatePresence components, guaranteeing a bug-free transition from one animation phase to the next. ⚙️
+*   **Robust Animation State Management:** Implemented with an explicit `gameState` (picking, animating, result) and the `mode="wait"` prop on `AnimatePresence` components, guaranteeing a bug-free transition from one animation phase to the next. ⚙️
-*   **Play Again Button:** Clickable Button to reset the round with simple prompt and instructions. 🔄
+*   **Play Again Button:** A clickable button to reset the round with simple prompt and instructions. 🔄
 *   **High-Quality Vector Graphics:** Crisp and scalable hand icons are used from "react-icons" for high-resolution support on any device. 🏆

 ## 🚀 Technologies Used